 We should still strive to be sincere in our fasts even if the circumstances have changed from previous years – Allah sees our efforts.
 Our beloved Prophet Muhammad (SAW) said in a hadith:

 “Whoever fasts during Ramadan out of sincere faith and hoping to attain Allah’s rewards, and then all his past sins will be forgiven.”
 (Bukhari)

-We must remind ourselves of the significance of Salah and if we find we have more time than we did before, we should dedicate more time to our Salah.
+We must remind ourselves of the significance of Salah and if we find we have more time than we did before.
+And we should dedicate more time to our Salah.
 Prophet Muhammad (SAW) said:

 “Between faith and unbelief is abandoning the prayer.”
 (Muslim)

 With the time we have we should also read and reflect on the Holy Qur’an as much as we can.
 We read about the importance of this:

 “A Book (the Quran) which We have sent down to you, full of blessings that they may ponder over its Verses.
 And that men of understanding may receive admonition.”
 (Qur’an 38:29)